Broccoli Parmesan Soup

 It would be hard for me to think about a week of frozen meals without including at least one soup recipe.

 In reality, soups are some of the most freeze-ready meals.
 They almost all freeze well.
-If you don’t like this soup recipe, I’m sure you can find one in my soup category that you would like.
+If you don’t like this Broccoli Parmesan Soup recipe, I’m sure you can find one in my soup category that you would like.